Kate Middleton Pregnancy Update: Royal Arriving Sooner Than Thought, Diet Duchess Is Following For Sickness

 — Mums News & Info (@MumsStop) September 28, 2017

 Suggestions are therefore being made that Middleton and Prince William will welcome their third child as soon as March of next year.
-Prince William hinted that a sooner birth was likely when chatting with the Guardian, as Pop Sugar reminds.
+Prince William hinted that a sooner birth was likely when chatting with the Guardian, as Pop Sugar reminded readers.

 “Prince William hinted that his next child could be arriving sooner than people have guessed, according to The Guardian.
 William reportedly told a midwife on the site, ‘All the best with the midwifery, I may see you sooner than you think.'”